Where are they now? Manchester United’s last 20 January signings

-Despite scoring five goals in 11 cup appearances, the striker has since fallen behind Edinson Cavani in the pecking order and his loan spell won’t be extended beyond January 2021.
+Despite scoring five goals in 11 cup appearances, the striker fell behind Edinson Cavani in the pecking order and his loan spell wasn’t extended beyond January 2021.

 The latest player to join United, Diallo only made five senior appearances for Atalanta before completing a £19million move to Old Trafford.